Lightning469/Pan-S7-Code/README.md

 trapzd.for - Called in qsimp for numerical integration.

+Also contained is a Matlab version of the Pan S7 FORTRAN code originally written by Emmanuel Stockman when he was a graduate student at Princeton University for those not savvy to FORTRAN.

-This code was originally written by Mikhail Shneider and Xingguo Pan, c.
+The FORTRAN code was originally written by Mikhail Shneider and Xingguo Pan, c.
 2004.
 The theory is described in the following reference:

 X. Pan, M. N. Shneider, and R. B. Miles, “Coherent Rayleigh-Brillouin scattering in molecular gases,” Phys.
 Rev. A, vol. 69, no. 3, p.
 033814, Mar.
 2004.